robin-rpr/calos/doc/clearly-image.rst

    token if needed, e.g. when transitioning from asking if a layer exists to uploading its content.

-   The distinction between Charliecloud’s anonymous mode and authenticated modes is that it will only ask for anonymous tokens in anonymous mode and authenticated tokens in authenticated mode.
+   The distinction between Clearly’s anonymous mode and authenticated modes is that it will only ask for anonymous tokens in anonymous mode and authenticated tokens in authenticated mode.
 That is, anonymous mode does involve an authentication procedure to obtain a token, but this